BR Standard Class 4 4-6-0: In service

 The class was initially allocated to the London Midland Region (45) and the Western Region (20).
 The last 15 were allocated to the Southern Region.
 The Southern batch were built with BR1B tenders, which weighed 49.15 LT, and carried 4725 impgal of water and 7.00 LT of coal.
 This reduced their route availability to 7, the same as the Standard Class 5.

 Preservation

 Six members of the class survive with both single chimney and double chimney examples.
 Two were purchased directly from BR (75027 & 75029); the remaining four were rescued from Woodham Brothers' scrapyard at Barry Island.

 No member of the class is presently main line approved but three (75014, 75029 and 75069) have worked on the main line at various points in preservation.
 75029 was passed to work on the main line between Grosmont and Whitby with occasional visits to Battersby during galas.
 All except for 75079 have operated in preservation.

 Model railways

-Bachmann and Hornby have both recently released models of these engines in 00 gauge.
+Bachmann and Hornby have both released models of these engines in 00 gauge.
 Mainline Railways also released a OO gauge model of the Standard Class 4MT 4-6-0 in the 1970s, although this is no longer in production.
 In 1983, Mainline's model was reintroduced to their catalogue as locomotive 75033 in BR lined black.